elatella/jenkins-techlab/content/en/docs/05_string_interpolation_quoting_escaping/_index.en.md

 ### Check build log output

-Go to the newly created pipeline for the new branch on Jenkins main.
+Go to the newly created pipeline for the new branch on Jenkins controller.

 Check the build log (Console Output) of the first run of this pipeline.
 Does the output meet your expectations?